 A Well-Diversified Company

 The continued transformation of the company should unleash huge shareholder value.
 General Electric plans to become a pure play industrial conglomerate.
-The company should benefit from growing demand of big ticket industrial products.
+The company should benefit from growing demand of big-ticket industrial products.
 The stock represents strong value.
-It gives 3.15% annual dividend.
+It gives 3.15 percent annual dividends.
 With a P/E ratio of 17.16, the stock is cheaper than its rivals Honeywell International and United Technologies that have a P/E ratio of 20.98 and 19.63 respectively.